open-ephys/ephys-course/source/Materials/exday1TA.rst

 Capacitors, direct current
 ***********************************
+.. admonition:: TA Note
+  :class: tanote

+  Skip this exercise if running out of time

 Capacitors are made of two conducting plates, separated by an insulating material that prevents the plates from touching.
 Charges cannot jump through the insulating layer.
 Instead, charges collect on one plate, forming an electric field that pushes away similar charges on the opposite plate.
 This movement of charge is what gives us current flow in the circuit, even though charges cannot flow directly through the capacitor.

 .. math::